Some more changes to rat/sleep.md

 Consider the reverse—a patient waking directly out of REM sleep as seen in figure 4.8.
 This is often the pattern seen in nightmares or sleep paralysis and is also abnormal.

 One last bit of sleep advice you are likely to encounter has to do with sleep cycles, hypnograms, and how you can plan out your sleep to be more beautiful, healthy, and successful.
 The advice is based on the fact that we tend to sleep in cycles that last an average of ninety minutes.
 Life hackers have taken this information, consulted our grandparents, and come up with the sleep tip that we should sleep in ninety-minute cycles for optimal health.
-Some articles even suggest that the amount of sleep we need is irrelevant and its only about making sure we time our sleep to end at a mark that is an interval of ninety minutes.
+Some articles even suggest that the amount of sleep we need is irrelevant and it’s only about making sure we time our sleep to end at a mark that is an interval of ninety minutes.
 This is what real scientists refer to as total horseshit (TH)

 Keep in mind the ninety-minute cycle is an average.
 Maybe I have eighty-minute cycles.
 Maybe you have hundred-minute cycles.
-Thats a big difference.
+That’s a big difference.

 Also, we usually have four to six cycles through the night, meaning that the time my third cycle ends could be an hour off from when your third cycle ends.
 Trying to time these things perfectly is a little absurd.